aniqfakhrul/archives/steal_flag/README.md

-This is meant for Hackthebox Battleground flag positioning which are in `/opt/flag.txt` and `/root/flag.txt`
+This is meant for Hackthebox Battleground flag positioning which are in `/opt/flag.txt` and `/root/flag.txt`.

-Replace to yours style instead

 Compile with
 ```